 It was another three months before the work was complete, and the transformed house was ready to be put back on the market.
-Many months had been spent ensuring everything was done properly, beautifully, and with exacting attention to detail.
+Many long days were spent ensuring everything was done properly, beautifully, and with exacting attention to detail.
 They managed to keep the character of the original home while also building in all the modern conveniences a new owner could want.
 It was outstanding.

-The experience that had begun in the spring was over in the fall.
+The experience that began in the spring was over in the fall.
 The house was sold, new owners moved in, and I took a much-needed break to work on other projects.

 Months passed, and I finally returned to editing the two thousand images I’d amassed over my time in Isobel’s house.
 As I immersed myself in the project once again, I had the unshakable feeling that something had been left unfinished.
 I wanted to pay my respects and say goodbye to this woman I felt I’d come to know, and hoped I could find out where she’d been laid to rest.

-I contacted her nephew Tom again, and to my immense surprise learned she was actually not yet buried.
-He lightheartedly joked that Isobel was currently “in his basement”.
+I contacted her nephew Tom again, and to my surprise, learned she was actually not yet buried.
+He lightheartedly joked that Isobel was currently in his basement.
 She had been cremated, but there were long delays in sorting out her estate.
 Tom said he’d discovered she already had a family plot available, and he intended to have her ashes buried as soon as the legalities were finalized.
 I asked the obvious question, yet somehow knew what the answer would be before he gave it.
 “She’ll be buried in Mt.
 Pleasant Cemetery.”
 I know it well: it is the place I have gone for the last decade to visit my best friend.

 I’d been worried that this whole situation would seem a little weird to Tom, but my project and my interest in Isobel’s resting place didn’t seem to faze him a bit.
 In fact, he proceeded to invite me to join him at the cemetery once her affairs were settled, saying “It will likely just be me, so you’re welcome to come.”